joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 <br><br>

 4. **Statistical Data Analysis**
-<br>Title: *"Performance (revenue) comparisons between a communication service provider's two prepaid plans." -
+<br> **Title:** *"Performance Comparisons Between A Communication Service Provider's Prepaid Plans.*" -
-Establishing the more profitable prepaid plan towards future marketing budget allocation.*
+Establishing the more profitable prepaid plan towards future marketing budget allocation.
    - Working with multiple DataFrames and feature engineering information that is needed.
    - Aggregation with pivot tables; finding monthly usage rates, surcharges, etc.
    - Visualizing user behaviour between both plans, such as sign-up dates, average duration of calls and average volume of data used.